dark-nova/dolphin-save-helper/README.md

 ## Disclaimer

-This project is not affiliated or endorsed by Dolphin Emulator or Nintendo.
+This project is not affiliated with or endorsed by Dolphin Emulator or Nintendo.
 See [LICENSE](LICENSE) for additional detail.